Shams Tabrizi: Shams' first encounter with Rumi

 On 15 November 1244, a man in a black suit from head to toe came to the famous inn of Sugar Merchants of Konya.
 His name was Shams Tabrizi.
 He was claiming to be a travelling merchant.
 As it was said in Haji Bektash Veli's book, "Makalat", he was looking for something which he was going to find in Konya.
-Eventually he found Rumi riding a horse.
+Eventually he found Rumi riding a black horse.

 One day Rumi was reading next to a large stack of books.
 Shams Tabriz, passing by, asked him, "What are you doing?"
 Rumi scoffingly replied, "Something you cannot understand."
 (This is knowledge that cannot be understood by the unlearned.)
 On hearing this, Shams threw the stack of books into a nearby pool of water.
 Rumi hastily rescued the books and to his surprise they were all dry.
 Rumi then asked Shams, "What is this?"
 To which Shams replied, "Mowlana, this is what you cannot understand."
 (This is knowledge that cannot be understood by the learned.)

 A second version of the tale has Shams passing by Rumi who again is reading a book.
 Rumi regards him as an uneducated stranger.
 Shams asks Rumi what he is doing, to which Rumi replies, "Something that you do not understand!"
 At that moment, the books suddenly catch fire and Rumi asks Shams to explain what happened.
 His reply was, "Something you do not understand."